SUNY Polytechnic Institute: Athletics

 The Wildcat Field House, completed in 2011, features a state-of-the-art fitness center, two full-sized basketball courts and four volleyball courts, indoor practice facilities for all Wildcat teams, a running track, an expansive training room, team rooms, and offices for the athletics department's administrative staff and coaches.
 A new multi-sport turf field, new baseball field, and an updated softball field were also constructed as part of the Wildcat Field House project.
 The SUNY Poly basketball teams play their home contests in the Campus Center Gym.
 The "CC" was completed in the early 1980s as the original home for Wildcat Athletics.
 Upon the completion of the Wildcat Field House, the Campus Center was retrofitted to be used solely for basketball.
 The most recent update to the gym was in 2016 when the scoreboard was updated and the floor and paint were refinished to match the current team identity.

 In the 2020–21 season, the Wildcats changed conferences, transitioning from the North Eastern Athletic Conference (NEAC) to the North Atlantic Conference (NAC).

-In the 2024–2025 season, the Wildcats changed conferences, transitioning from the North Atlantic Conference (NAC) to the Empire 8 Conference.
+For the 2024–2025 season, the Wildcats changed conferences, transitioning from the North Atlantic Conference (NAC) to the Empire 8 Conference.

 The Wildcats also compete in esports.
 In 2022, a 'Drone Soccer Championship' was held at SUNY Poly.